Sethupathi: List of Sethupathis

-Raghunatha Sethupathi

-Raghunatha Sethupathi (Raghunatha Kilavan) (1645 AD to 1670 AD) was loyal to the Nayak ruler.
-He helped the Nayaks by defeating the Muslims under Kutbkhan and the poligar of Ettapuram.
-In appreciation help the Nayak ruler gave the privilege of celebrating Navarathri festival at the capital city.
-The Nayak ruler also gave places like Thirubhuvanam, Mannar Koil Tiruchuli to Sethupathi.
-He successfully annexed Devakottai and Aranthangi.
-He helped Thirumalai Nayak in his war against Mysore army.
-Thirumalai Nayak recognized the valuable military services of Raghunatha Sethupathi and conferred the title Thirumalai Sethupathi on him.
-Sethupathis loyalty towards the Nayaks was over with Thirumalai Nayak.

-Raghunatha Sethupathi recaptured all the forts and places from the Nayaks and became an independent ruler.
-Raghunatha Sethupathi patronized art and literature.
-He made Tamil as official language of his court.
-He encouraged Tamil poets namely Alagiya Chitramabala Kavirayar and Amirtha Kavirayar.
-He constructed the Second prakaram (outer courtyard) of the Ramanathswami temple in Rameswaram.
-The famous poet Thayumanavar spent his last days under the Patronage of Raghunatha Sethupathi.
-After Raghunatha Sethupathi both Surya thevar and Athana thevar were in power for a very short duration in 1670.

 Raghunatha Sethupathi II alias Kizhavan Sethupathi

 Kizhavan Sethupathi (1671 AD to 1710 AD) was the greatest ruler among the Tamil kings.
 He was the seventh king of Ramnad.
 He was helpful to Chokkanatha Nayak.
 The Nayak king conferred him a title Para Rajakesari (Lion to alien kings).
 He annexed some territories of Madurai Kingdom.
 Aranthangi, Thirumayam, Piranmalai.
 He opposed the spread of Christian missionary activities.
 Kizhavan Sethupathi liberated the Marava country from the control of Madurai Nayak.
 After defeating Rani Mangammal's army, he declared independent Marava country in 1707.
 He shifted his headquarters from Pughalur to Ramnad.

 Kilavan Sethupathi established the Nalcottal palayam (later Sivaganga) and appointed Udaya Thevar as governor.
 He served well for the development of Hinduism.
 He endowed villages to a temple at Thiruvadanai and Kalaiyar Koil.
 He constructed a fort around the Ramanathapuram, the capital city.
 He constructed a dam across the Vaigai.
 His rule was marked as the golden age of the Maravas.
 Kilavan Sethupathi was succeeded by Bhavani Shankarathevar and Thandathevar.